-Doses of 0.12, 0.21, 0.33 and 0.46 micrograms of L-DOS47 per kilogram of patient body weight were successfully administered to study patients with no dose limiting toxicities ("DLTs").
+Doses of 0.12, 0.21, 0.33, 0.46, 0.59 and 0.78 micrograms of L-DOS47 per kilogram of patient body weight were successfully administered to study patients with no dose limiting toxicities ("DLTs").
 Patients in the study receive weekly doses of L-DOS47, administered as an intravenous infusion over 14 days, followed by seven days' rest (one treatment cycle is three weeks).
 Once the MTD of L-DOS47 has been determined in Phase I, an estimated 20 patients will be enrolled to evaluate the preliminary efficacy of L-DOS47 in the Phase II portion of the study.

-The total number of patients to be enrolled in the study will ultimately depend on how many ascending dose levels are required to reach MTD; however, the Company currently estimates that the study will enroll 30 patients in Phase I. Study patients are male or female, at least 18 years of age, with histologically confirmed non-squamous NSCLC.
+The total number of patients to be enrolled in the Phase I portion of the study depends on how many escalating dose levels are required to reach MTD.
+The Company originally estimated that MTD would be reached after enrolling eight cohorts of three patients each.
+Management also originally assumed that there would be two DLT events requiring a further six patients to be enrolled, for a total of up to 30 patients by the time the study dosed patients in Cohort 8.
+Study patients are male or female, at least 18 years of age, with histologically confirmed non-squamous NSCLC.
 Patients have an Eastern Cooperative Oncology Group ("ECOG") performance status of 0-2 at the screening visit for this study, and have at least one site of measurable disease per RECIST v1.1.